akvist/Hotel-app-backend/README.md

 # Hotell app, back-end

-This is the back-end of an app created with Node.js, express and MongoDB.
+This is the back-end of an app created with Node.js, Express and MongoDB.
 The front-end can be found at: https://github.com/akvist/Hotel-app-frontend.git

 Deployment: https://coruscating-ganache-ede5f1.netlify.app